laravel/docs/views.md

 		I don't have any records!
 	@endif

+For convenience, Blade also provides an `@unless` directive:

 	@unless (Auth::check())
 		You are not signed in.
 	@endunless

 #### Loops

+In addition to conditional statements, Blade provides simple directives for working with PHP's supported loop structures.
+Again, each of these directives functions identically to their PHP counterparts:

 	@for ($i = 0; $i < 10; $i++)
 		The current value is {{ $i }}